onosproject/onos-config/docs/gnmi.md

 # Northbound gNMI service
-The system provides a Northboudn gNMI service.
+The system provides a Northbound gNMI service.

+gNMI extensions supported on the Northbound are described in [gnmi_extensions.md](./gnmi_extensions.md)

 ## gnmi_cli utility
 A simple way to issue a gNMI requests is to use the `gnmi_cli` utility from